Guest Post: Photography for Nonprofit and Planned Giving Marketing (Part 1)

 What elements make a compelling photograph for marketing materials?

 1. It includes a person or a few people.
 People are relational, and they connect better to photos of other people.
-Consider this compelling fact: “One of the first things we focus in on when we are born is the faces of our family.
-This isn’t just because they are always around in those first few weeks.
-The brain has a specific circuit for recognizing faces called the fusiform gyrus, or the fusiform face area.”
-[Canva Design School]
+The brain even has a specific circuit for recognizing faces.

 kid-with-gramps